pcdshub/pcdsdevices/docs/source/upcoming_release_notes/859-group_device.rst

 Maintenance
 -----------
-- Move PVstateSignal from state.py to signal.py to avoid a circular import
+- Move PVStateSignal from state.py to signal.py to avoid a circular import
 - Make the tests importable and runnable on Windows
 - Require Python 3.9 for type annotations
 - Make pmgr optional, but if installed make sure it has a compatible version.